thatsleepyman/PyBridge/README.md

 pip install -r requirements.txt
 ```
 ## Understanding Tokens
-- **MASTER_TOKEN:** Acts like a license key, granting the requestor the right to send requests to Bowser.
+- **MASTER_TOKEN:** Acts like a license key, granting the requestor the right to send requests to PyBridge.
 - **PROCESS_TOKEN:** Allows the requestor to send data to and trigger processes.
 - **DEVELOPER_TOKEN:** Used to change settings within Bowser, such as enabling or disabling processes.